hgpulse/Live-Rescue/README.md

 # Live-Rescue
-CS50 final Project web track MVP: Interactive map for rescue team
+CS50 final Project web track MVP: Interactive map for rescue team Using Angular, Mapbox and firebase

 # HG Live Rescue

 HG Live Rescue is a web application that allows rescue professionals to access realtime location from native applications (gps Tracking).
 The Goal of the app is to assist, unify and syncronize all the professional actors to save lifes and improve the communication efficency.

-Installation
+#Installation

-Web access.
+Restricted Web access.

-Support
+#Support

 email: hugogaluppo@gmail.com

-Authors and acknowledgment
+#Authors and acknowledgment

 Inspired by fireship tutorial: https://fireship.io/lessons/build-realtime-maps-in-angular-with-mapbox-gl/